 Why Your Dachshund Cannot Lose Weight

-If you have tried all the tips above, including changing your dog’s food habits and exercising it regularly, and somehow still cannot get your doxie to lose weight, there must be something else going on.
+If you have tried all the tips above, including changing your dog’s food habits and exercising regularly, and somehow still cannot get your doxie to lose weight, there must be something else going on.
 Here are some other factors that may contribute to your dog’s obesity.

 Hormonal imbalances in dogs affect many functionalities in their bodies and can be a primary cause of obesity.
 One such hormonal ailment is hypothyroidism.
 If your doxie cannot lose weight, you may want to test its thyroid glands.